 Michele began her career as a CPA with KPMG in San Francisco.
 Always interested in teaching, she spent a few years as an adjunct accounting professor at Golden Gate University in San Francisco.
 Her most fulfilling years were spent raising her 4 daughters with her husband, George.
 Their education was a primary focus.

-Grateful for her life, she has always felt a desire to contribute.
 Having a soft spot for single moms’, she was a founding member and board chair of Gilead House in Novato.
 This program inspires and empowers homeless single moms and their children toward financial stability and independence.

 When her girls were old enough, she began taking them to an orphanage in Mexico.
 As a family, over several years, they worked at the orphanage, created relationships in the community, and built two homes for families they became involved with.